romanoe/address_API/README.md

 # address_API
-A Django application to build a Web API for swiss addresses.
+A Django application to build a Web API for RegBL data and allowing autocompletion in Métasanté web application.